-Here are landscaping tips from Travis E. Sales, the City’s Manager of Park Services and Municipal Arborist.
+Here are landscaping tips from Travis E. Sales, Assistant Director of Parks and Recreation and Municipal Arborist.
 If you have questions or concerns about your landscape, please feel free to email Travis.